Choosing the right chicken waterer for your flock can save you a lot of time and work.

 - Gravity: As the name implies this system runs on gravity alone.
-There are several different styles of gravity feeder out there and can range from inexpensive to expensive.
+There are several different styles of gravity feeder out there and can vary in price.
 The system requires a large holding tank to be placed higher than the area where the chickens can obtain the water.

 - Automatic: There are several different types of automatic waterer to choose from.
 The one thing they all have in common is that they attach to a water source (usually a hosepipe) which refills the waterer on demand.

 - Nipple: Nipples are simply add-ons and deliver the water in small, controlled amounts rather than having a trough or open basin area.
 Nipples work by having the hens push their beaks against the toggle to release the water.
 The thought behind these innovations is that the water is kept contamination free until the chicken requires a drink.

 Common Problems With Chicken Waterers

 Probably the most common problem with waterers is the fact that the chickens contaminate the drinking trough very easily.
 They stick their dirty beaks in to drink afterscratching up the dirt and poop from the floor.

 This can be reduced by raising the waterer off the floor.
 You can also place it away from the areas where your chickens scratch.

 A problem common to nipples and cups alike is leakage.
 If the product is not well put together it will leak regardless.
 Make sure the nipples and washers are fitted correctly and you will be ok.
 If the nipples do not leak straight away they tend not to leak at all.

 Finally hanging waterers will create damp spots if you place it in a high traffic area.
 So make sure to place just outside of the area of congestion.